Banata

 npx convex env set GOOGLE_CLIENT_SECRET "prod-client-secret" --prod

-# Set email provider
+# Email provider

 npx convex env set RESEND_API_KEY "re_prod_..." --prod

-1. Connect your repo to Vercel
+1. Connect your repository to Vercel.

 bash